vannan05-midmark/challenging-github-copilot/workshop/README.md

 Now that the application and the complex query are clear, determine potential fixes.

-- Select the `CROSS JOIN` sections and use inline chat with /explain
+- Select the `LEFT JOIN TopRegions` section and use inline chat with /explain
-- GitHub Copilot will probably suggest to avoid the `CROSS JOIN` with an explanation, suggest adding a test to validate this change
+- GitHub Copilot will probably suggest to avoid the `LEFT JOIN` with an explanation
-- Ask GitHub Copilot to add a Python test to validate the changes
-- See how Copilot will probably not want to do this, keep trying different prompts

 > [!NOTE]
 > Why the fixes might not be ideal?
 Because the results might be specific to